jwaliszko/ExpressiveAnnotations/README.md

  Here the computed result is true, which means that condition is fulfilled, so:
   * when RequiredIfExpression used - error message is risen if annotated field value is not provided (i.e. is empty or has false boolean meaning),
-  * when AssertThatExpression used - no error.
+  * when AssertThatExpression used - no error (successful validation).

 ###What is the context behind this implementation?